-The course is consists of three parts; Visual Arts in Context, Visual Arts Methods and Communicating Visual Arts.
-Students are expected to create thoughtful and technically sound artworks.
-Drawing, painting, printmaking, photography, video and sculptural construction are just some of the techniques that will be covered over the course.
+The visual arts course is a creative, practice-based course, and the classroom is used as it would be in an art studio.
+The course consists of three parts: Create, Connect, and Communicate.
+Students are expected to create thoughtful and technically sound artwork.
+Drawing, painting, printmaking, photography, video and sculptural construction are just some of the techniques that will be covered.
 In addition, students will learn to talk and write about art in an analytical and eloquent manner.

 They will also develop curatorial skills and learn how to effectively present and display their artwork, culminating in an IB Art Exhibition at the end of the course.
-Throughout the course, students will be recording their creative process in their Visual Arts Journals to support the assessment criteria as listed in the table below.
+Throughout the course, students will record their creative process in their Visual Arts Journals to support the assessment criteria listed in the table below.

-Higher Level students are expected to enter the course with prior art experience.
-It is suitable for those who want to further develop their passion in the arts.
+Higher-level students are expected to enter the course with prior art experience.
+It is suitable for those who want to develop their passion for the arts further.
 HL students are expected to produce more work and to be able to discuss art at a deeper level.

-Standard Level Visual Arts is an option available to any IB student.
+Standard-Level Visual Arts is an option available to any IB student.
 Those who excel are the ones who show a genuine interest in art and who enjoy experimenting with materials.